Critical Incident Readiness Team (CIRT)

-The Critical Incident Response Team was created in 1994 following increasing national concerns about incidents of workplace and campus violence.
+The Critical Incident Readiness Team was created in 1994 following increasing national concerns about incidents of workplace and campus violence.
 The role of this multi-disciplinary group is to provide for rapid, systematic, and coordinated early intervention in critical incidents.
 CIRT works with the President and other university leaders to address critical incidents.

 Critical incidents may include threats or acts of violence, major demonstrations or riots, floods, major fires, tornadoes, airplane crashes or train derailments, major chemical spills, hostage situations, sniper activity, building collapse or explosion, bomb threats, widespread disease and outbreak, and situations that involve violent individuals or that have risk of escalating to violence.